myspc-development/art-test/README.md

 ## Admin Pages

 - **Roles & Permissions** – Manage organization roles and capabilities.
 Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
-Visiting `/wp-admin/ap-org-roles` directly will return a 404 because the route is handled through `admin.php`.
+Requests to `/wp-admin/ap-org-roles` are automatically redirected to the correct `admin.php` URL.

 ## User Dashboard Features